dylan-lang/opendylan/documentation/building-with-duim/source/source.rst

 and ` <callbacks.htm#15598>`_, for a full description of the rest of the code shown here.
-Note that, apart from code specific to command tables and callbacks, the code listed in this section is a repeat of code listed in `See A task list manager using menu gadgets <source.htm#60987>`_.
+Note that, apart from code specific to command tables and callbacks, the code listed in this section is a repeat of code listed in `A task list manager using menu gadgets <source.htm#60987>`_.

 Contents of the file *frame.dylan* :